MichaelHaigh/calm-blueprints/NutanixCloudNativeOscarApp/README.md

 * kube_creds: your Karbon Kubernetes admin account and password (needed to create a Job which seeds application data, as Calm Kubernetes support is Tech Preview and a Job is not natively supported)

 ##### Variables
-* era_ip: The IP address of your Era Server
+* era_ip: The IP address of your Era Server (minimum version of 1.0.1)
 * software_profile: The desired Software Profile of your Postgres DB Server
 * compute_profile: The desired Compute Profile of your Postgres DB Server
 * network_profile: The desired Network Profile of your Postgres DB Server